FuzionView/FV-Docs/source/openfv.rst

    *See a list of all tickets for your organization*

+* From either the List or Map view, select the Ticket Number to open a report view of the ticket.

 Ticket Report
 ---------------

-* From either the List or Map view, select the Ticket Number to open a report view of the ticket.
+* The **Report View** of the ticket has a composite map of all features and a map of each individual feature within the ticket boundary.

 .. figure:: /_static/TicketReport1.png
    :alt: The FuzionView Ticket Report